 - Other buffer related pages.

-Actually, there are two basic parameters associated with it.
+There are two basic parameters associated with it.

 This is a default setting and because of this InnoDB stores all pages into a single file called ibdata1.

 If we enable this parameter, it creates individual .frm file and .idb file for all InnoDB tables.
 The ibdata1 will never contain InnoDB data and indexes, it stores only meta data of the tables.
-This is simply separated table and index pages from the meta data pages.
+This is simply separates table and index pages from the meta data pages.

 InnoDB is storing everything into one file because of this default setting innodb_file_per_table disabled.

-Many people are trying to separate this file by creating different .idb files, but actually sometimes it leads to more fragmentation of data and index pages.
+Many people are trying to separate this file by creating different .idb files, but sometimes it leads to more fragmentation of data and index pages.

 To clean up the InnoDB infrastructure using a default ibdata1 file is reasonable, compared to cleaning multiples .idb files.

-But as per our requirements We can change this default setting.
+But as per our requirements, We can change this default setting.